Cowboys & Aliens

-Cowboys & Aliens is a 2011 American science fiction Western action film directed by Jon Favreau and starring Daniel Craig, Harrison Ford, Olivia Wilde, Sam Rockwell, Adam Beach, Paul Dano, and Noah Ringer.
+Cowboys & Aliens is a 2011 space Western action thriller film directed by Jon Favreau and starring Daniel Craig, Harrison Ford, Olivia Wilde, Sam Rockwell, Adam Beach, Paul Dano, and Noah Ringer.
 The film is based on the 2006 Platinum Studios graphic novel of the same name created by Scott Mitchell Rosenberg.
-The plot revolves around an amnesiac outlaw (Craig), a wealthy cattleman (Ford), and a mysterious traveler (Wilde) who must ally to save a group of townspeople abducted by aliens.
-The screenplay was written by Roberto Orci, Alex Kurtzman, Damon Lindelof, Mark Fergus, and Hawk Ostby, based on a screen story by the latter two along with Steve Oedekerk.
+Set in the Southwestern United States in a retro-futuristic version of the 1870s, the film follows an amnesiac outlaw (Craig), a wealthy powerful cattleman (Ford) and a mysterious woman (Wilde) who must ally to save a group of townspeople who have been abducted by aliens.
+The screenplay was written by Roberto Orci, Alex Kurtzman, Damon Lindelof, Mark Fergus and Hawk Ostby, based on a screen story by the latter two along with Steve Oedekerk.
 The film was produced by Brian Grazer, Ron Howard, Kurtzman, Orci, and Rosenberg, with Steven Spielberg and Favreau serving as executive producers.

 The project began development in April 1997, when Universal Pictures and DreamWorks Pictures bought film rights to a concept pitched by Rosenberg which he described as a graphic novel in development.
 After the graphic novel was published in 2006, development on the film was begun again, and Favreau signed on as director in September 2009.
 On a budget of $163 million, filming for Cowboys & Aliens began in June 2010, in New Mexico and California.
 Despite studio pressure to release the film in 3-D, Favreau chose to film traditionally and in anamorphic format (widescreen picture on standard 35 mm film) to further a "classic movie feel".
 Measures were taken to maintain a serious Western element despite the film's "inherently comic" title and premise.
 The film's aliens were designed to be "cool and captivating", with some details, such as a fungus that grows on their wounds, created to depict the creatures as frontiersmen facing adversity in an unfamiliar place.

-Cowboys & Aliens premiered at the 2011 San Diego Comic-Con International and was released theatrically in the United States by Universal Pictures on July 29.
-The film was considered to be a financial disappointment, taking $174.8 million in box office receipts on a $163 million budget.
+Cowboys & Aliens premiered at the 2011 San Diego Comic-Con and was released theatrically in the United States by Universal Pictures on July 29.
+The film underperformed at the box office, earning $174.8 million on a $163 million budget.
 Cowboys & Aliens received mixed reviews, with critics generally praising its acting and special effects, but criticizing the screenplay and tone.